Sundance Film Festival co-founder charged with sex abuse

 Van Wagenen's resignation came after a man came forward to accuse Van Wagenen of molesting him as a boy in 1993.
 No charges have been filed in that case, which was made public by a website that serves as a watchdog for The Church of Jesus of Latter-day Saints, widely known as the Mormon church.

-The church-owned Brigham Young University in Utah has employed Van Wagenen as an instructor and director of content for its broadcasting arm.
-University spokeswoman Carri Jenkins didn't immediately return an email and phone message seeking comment.
+The church-owned Brigham Young University in Utah employed Van Wagenen as a film instructor from 1993 to 1999, and he was director of content for its broadcasting arm, BYUtv, from 2007-2010, university spokeswoman Carri Jenkins said.
+The school received no reports of sexual misconduct from his time there, Jenkins said.

-Van Wagenen also periodically worked for the church as a producer and director for many years on a variety of projects, church spokesman Eric Hawkins said.
+Van Wagenen also periodically worked for the church as a producer and director for many years on a variety of projects, including temple videos, said church spokesman Eric Hawkins said.
 The church wasn't aware of any of Van Wagenen's alleged behaviors until recently and reported them to authorities, Hawkins said.

 He declined to say if Van Wagenen has been kicked out of the faith, citing church policy to keep personal matters private.

 The church considers child abuse to be among the most serious sins and that anyone who commits the act should be held accountable, Hawkins said.